-ANC (Ancillary Data) refers to a means by which non-video information
+ANC (Ancillary Data) refers to a means which by non-video information

 (such as audio, EDH and other forms of essence and metadata) are embedded within the serial digital interface.
-There are two types of Ancillary Data, HANC (Horizontal Ancillary Data) and VANC (Vertical Ancillary Data).
+There are 2 types if Ancillary Data, HANC (Horizontal Ancillary Data) and VANC (Vertical Ancillary Data).
 See SMPTE 291M: Ancillary Data Packet and Space